 Failing to yield the right-of-way is a primary cause of automotive collisions in Florida, and the most frequently injured are pedestrians and bicyclists.
 Thousands of people are seriously injured each year by drivers who miss or ignore yield signs.

 When that happens, the services of the Fort Lauderdale failure to yield lawyer are necessary to achieve compensation to cover medical and other related costs and harms.
-Get in touch with an experienced injury attorney right away to begin your case.
+Get in touch with an experienced Fort Lauderdale car accident attorney right away to begin your case.

 All vehicles must give way to pedestrians and people working on roads, including those guiding traffic with red flags or another warning signal.
 Other times to yield the right-of-way are: